TheRealCrazyfuy/improvedinfiniteyield/README.md

+# ⚠️IMPORTANT NOTICE
+This fork is now discontinued, i will not update this anymore.

 # Infinite Yield
 This is my modified infinite yield for personal use, it replaces dex explorer with the hamstagang's secured dex.